-The 2014 Compass received a freshening that replaces the CVT with a six-speed automatic for most models.
-But it is still outdated and uncompetitive.
-Its low-speed ride is composed, and handling is secure, but not agile.
-The sluggish 2.4-liter four-cylinder returned 22 mpg overall.
+In 2014 the Compass received a freshening that replaced the CVT with a six-speed automatic for most versions.
+But it remains outdated and uncompetitive.
+Its low-speed ride is composed, and handling is secure but not agile.
+The sluggish 2.4-liter four-cylinder returned 22-mpg overall.
 The upright front seats are narrow and are not particularly comfortable, and the cabin is cramped.
-Controls are straightforward, and the interior, though basic, is constructed of somewhat better materials.
-The high belt line makes the cabin feel claustrophobic, and the styling restricts visibility to the rear.
+Controls are straightforward, and the basic interior is austere.
+The high rear window makes the cabin feel claustrophobic, though, and the styling restricts visibility to the rear.
 Reliability has dropped to well below average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS